 - Mercury thermometers and fluorescent bulbs

 - Oil-based paints, stains and thinners (not latex)

 Household Hazardous Waste Collection Events

-Residents may dispose of household hazardous wastes safely, legally and free at one of the City's semi-annual collection events, which take place on the second Saturdays of May and October, from 9 AM to 2 PM.
+Residents may dispose of household hazardous wastes safely, legally and free at one of the City's semi-annual collection events, which take place on May 8 and October 9 from 8 AM to 2 PM.
 Events are held at the Drop Off Facility, located at 500 Dunbarton Road.